-The open top bus tour was a great way to view the city and all its charm.
+The open-top bus tour was a great way to view the city and all its charm.
 We visited many landmarks such as the Guinness Storehouse, Dublin Zoo, Croke Park and the famous statue of Molly Malone.
-It has excellent shopping, great history and most importantly great bars!
+It has great shopping, great history and most importantly great bars!
 Many a pint and cocktail were drunk during our time.

 We had a great time at the Guinness Storehouse, earning how the black stuff is made and tasting all its different elements.
-We were even allowed to pour a pint and drink it in the Gravity Bar which meant we could overlook the whole of Dublin.
+We were even allowed to pour our own pint and drink it in the Gravity Bar which meant we could overlook the whole of Dublin.

 We spent the rest of the evening walking around Central Dublin, doing a bit of shopping and visiting the famous Temple Bar.
-This bar was fantastic, great drinks but an ever-greater atmosphere.
+This bar was amazing, great drinks but an ever-greater atmosphere.

 The next day we did a tour of Croke Park which was really interesting.
-It’s the home of the GAA and Ireland’s Gaelic games; they also hold concerts here too.
-To me, the building is so iconic and knew I wanted to visit here.
+It’s the home of the GAA and Ireland’s Gaelic games, and they also hold concerts here too.
+To me, the building is so iconic and knew I really wanted to visit here.

-This trip was fantastic in more ways than one; we are already planning to come back next year and hopefully see the countryside too.
+This trip was wonderful in more ways than one; we are already planning to come back next year and hopefully see the countryside too.
 After all, my family roots are in Dublin and the beautiful Galway.
-I urge anyone to visit this extraordinary city; you won’t be disappointed.
+I urge anyone to visit this special city; you won’t be disappointed.